lmcai/PhyloHerb/README.md

 ### 3. Large dataset and batch submission to cluster

 If you are dealing with large number of species, running them one by one is too tedious.
-Here, we will submit individual assembly task to the cluster and run them simultaneously.
+Here, we will submit individual assembly task to the computing cluster and run them simultaneously.
 An example bash file is provided in `/phyloherbLib/getorg.sh`.
 We will also use short and informative output prefix for each species.
 You can submit your job by typing

 ```
 sbatch getorg.sh <forward.fq> <backward.fq> <output prefix>